Home Truths – Discrimination in the Renters’ Rights Bill

 She has frequently provided crucial advice on the validity of section 21 notices, including issues surrounding tenancy deposit protection and gas safety certificate requirements.

-Natalie is regularly instructed in small claims, fast and multi track trials, disposal hearings, and MoJ Stage 3 hearings.
-Natalie also advises on quantum and is happy to accept instructions on a CFA basis.
+Natalie is regularly instructed in small claims, fast and multi-track trials, disposal hearings, and MoJ Stage 3 hearings.
+In her personal injury practice, Natalie acts for both claimants and defendants in claims arising from road traffic accidents, workplace incidents, and public liability matters.
+She is known for her clarity in drafting, her tenacity in advocacy, and her pragmatic, solution-focused approach.
+Natalie also advises on quantum and is also open to accepting instructions on a Conditional Fee Agreement (CFA) basis.

 Quantum issues that also present themselves alongside road traffic accident claims are claims for credit hire; as a result, Natalie is live to the commercial considerations underpinning credit hire claims as well as the impact upon and experiences of lay clients attending court in relation to these claims.
 Natalie is well versed in the technical arguments run in this complex and developing area of law.